Home

 And so it began...

-For almost 60 years the "Bell" has been the symbol of the Turkey Tussle and it has been passed back and forth between PHS and Muir.
+For over 60 years the "Bell" has been the symbol of Victory for the Turkey Tussle and it has been passed back and forth between PHS and Muir all those years.

 During the game, the bell sits quietly in the south end zone of the Rose Bowl waiting for the victorious team to claim it and ring it to the cheering crowds; and to the dismay of the losing school.
 The bell is then taken to the victors campus for all to see during the year.

 Of course the irony is that the bell has graced the campus of Muir more than at PHS.
-In fact, for the past 24 years, PHS has only seen the bell once.
-Muir has won the game 22 times (with one tie) and has won the past 11 years in-a-row.
+In fact for the past 30 years PHS has only seen the bell once.
+Muir has won the game 42 times (with two ties) and has won the past 16 years in-a-row.
 The complete record is to the right.

 Many students and teachers stand a little taller when the bell is rung.
 Muir players and coaches have given their all to win the prestigious symbol.